 Rita Cardona has been advocating for others since she was 17 years old.
-That’s when she began accompanying her mother, who speaks only Spanish, to doctor appointments and acting as a translator.
+That’s when she began accompanying her mother, who speaks only Spanish, to provider appointments and explaining complex medical terms in ways her mother could understand.
 By removing the language barrier, Rita was able to open the lines of communication between her mom and the health care providers.
 For the first time, her mom felt understood.
 She also felt like she was receiving the care and compassion she needed.

 Even now, years later, the two attend every appointment together.
 “My mom feels secure that I am always going to be there for her to provide her with the help she needs,” Rita says.
 “She does not feel alone.”

-Rita has channeled that passion for helping others into her role as a community health worker for Aetna.
-The Monroe County, PA, resident helps members — many of whom are Spanish speakers — express their concerns to their doctors and understand their care plan.
-She also encourages people to take steps toward living a healthier life, whether that means lining up transportation to and from doctor appointments or taking them grocery shopping for nutritious food.
+Rita has helped members — many of whom are Spanish speakers — express their concerns to their providers and understand their care plan.
+She has also encouraged people to take steps toward living a healthier life, whether that‘s lining up transportation to and from provider appointments or taking them grocery shopping for nutritious food.

 For members like Petrona Núñez Montúfar, Rita’s support has made all the difference.
 Thanks to Rita’s guidance, Petrona has learned how to manage her diabetes and daily medications.
 She’s also more confident about navigating the health care system.

-Rita was also instrumental in giving Petrona the confidence to undergo surgery earlier this year to treat painful ovarian cysts — a procedure she felt anxious about.
+Rita was also instrumental in giving Petrona the confidence to undergo surgery to treat painful ovarian cysts, a procedure she felt anxious about.
 The two spoke at length about her concerns, and on the day of the surgery, Rita brought her to the hospital and stayed by her side.
 “Seeing Rita gives me energy, security and patience,” Petrona says.
 “These illnesses wear away at my peace of mind, but she is guiding me where I want to go.
 She is breaking the barrier for me.”
-(Learn more about Petrona’s story here. )
+(Learn more about Petrona’s story here.)

 Here, Rita talks about the role trust and compassion play in her work and the importance of taking care of your health.

-Q. What made you want to become a community health worker?
+Q. What made you want to become a care manager?

 A. I always felt the drive to help those who needed help, especially children and the elderly.
-When the opportunity to become a community health worker (CHW) for Aetna arose, I felt really excited.
-How could I say no to supporting people who need help accomplishing their health goals?
-Being a CHW means I can help those who have the resources but don’t really know how to use them.
+Being a care manager means I can help those who have the resources but don’t really know how to use them.
 I help people get better and advocate for them when they need it.

-Q. What role do trust and compassion play in your work with members?
+Q. What role do trust and compassion play in your work?

-A. They’re both important to the relationship I have with members.
-In this job, you have to show compassion.
+A. They’re both important to the relationship I have with the people I help.
+In this line of work, you have to show compassion.
 This is somebody’s life, somebody’s health.
 Trust is something you have to earn, and the only way to do that is to keep your word.
 If a member doesn’t trust me, they won’t open up to me and share their concerns and health problems, and I won’t be able to help them.

 Q. How do you balance between being kind and keeping people motivated to achieve their goals?

-Q. Not everyone has access to a community health worker.
+Q. Not everyone has access to a care manager worker.
 How can people be their own best advocate?

 Q. What has been your most fulfilling professional moment so far?